 Our Visa debit card can be used at home and abroad to buy things and withdraw cash

-We will not charge you to use your Cumberland card but the provider of an ATM or retailer may apply a charge
+We don't charge you to use your card but the provider of an ATM, retailer or your mobile service provider may

 How we help to make your money safe and secure

 Check that the contactless symbol is displayed on or around the payment terminal and as long as the total value of the items being purchased is £30 or less, you will have the option to carry out a contactless payment.
 To make the payment, simply touch or tap your card on the payment terminal and if the payment has been successful, the terminal will confirm payment by either sounding a beep or displaying an approved message.

 Yes.
 If Visa Debit cards are accepted by the retailer, you can still make Chip and PIN payments as normal.